-Each year, hundreds of thousands of letters addressed to Santa arrive from children and families.
-Some letters ask for toys and games.
-Some ask for winter clothes.
+Each year, hundreds of thousands of letters sent to Santa from children and families arrive at Post Offices around the country.
+Most letters ask for toys and games.
+Some ask for basic necessities.
 Some ask for help for themselves and their loved ones.

-After completing the forms, you may then read and choose a letter(s).
-To protect the anonymity of the letter writers, all personal information will be blacked out in the letters you view — no last names, addresses or contact information of any kind will be visible.
+After completing the forms, customers can read and adopt a letter — or letters.
+To protect the anonymity of the letter writers, all personal information is redacted — no last names, addresses or contact information of any kind are visible.

 In 2006, national policy guidelines were created regarding the handling and adoption of letters addressed to Santa.
 These guidelines were designed to protect the children who wrote to Santa and mandated that individuals wishing to adopt letters must do so in person, present valid photo identification and fill out a form that includes the list of letters being adopted.

 In 2009, the Postal Service changed the letter adoption process by redacting or blacking out all references to the child’s address and assigning the letter a number.
 Individuals interested in adopting letters go to the Post Office, select the letter(s) and sign an official form.
 When the person has fulfilled the child’s wishes, they return to the same Post Office with the letter and/or gift for mailing.
 A postal employee weighs the package and the individual pays for the postage, or a Priority Mail Flat Rate box can be used.
 Then the postal employee matches the number on the letter with the child’s address, prints and applies a label to the package, and readies it for delivery.
 The individual never has access to the mailing address.